Robot formation control in nonlinear manifold using Koopman operator theory: Experiment and Discussion

 \subsection{Experimental results}

-For the experiment, one leader robot and one follower robot is used.
 The leader robot is set to travel 5 cm for each given timesteps.
-The follower robot has an initial velocity equivalent to that of the leader robot, and it uses the algorithm described in section \ref{Algorithms}.
+The follower robot has an initial velocity equivalent to that of the leader robot, and it uses the algorithms described in section \ref{Experimental setups and prediction algorithm} to control its trajectory.

-Two tracks are choosen.
-Track one runs horizontally on the external potential, with 15 timesteps, while track two runs diagonally with 20 timesteps.
-The initial position of the leader robot is predefined, while the follower robot is placed at 32 cm away in the v-axis, 0 cm in the u-axis, with zero angle, relative to the leader robot.
-Camera is located above the center point of the external potential, and photos are taken for each movement of the robots to obtain their trajectories.
-For both track, two types of algorithm is used.
-Figs. \ref{traj_result} (a) and (c) use DMD algorithm to predict next timestep velocity, while for Figs. \ref{traj_result} (b) and (d), the velocity from the preceding time step is utilized, and is named non-DMD velocity prediction.
+Two distinct tracks have been selected for the experimentation.
+The first track, denoted as track one, traverses horizontally on the manifold, spanning a total of 15 timesteps.
+The second track, referred to as track two, takes a diagonal trajectory and spans a total of 20 timesteps.
+The initial position of the leader robot is predetermined, while the follower robot is situated at a distance of 32 cm along the v-axis and 0 cm along the u-axis, exhibiting identical alignment relative to the leader robot.

+For both tracks, two types of algorithms are employed.
+Fig. \ref{traj_result} (a) and (c) utilize the prediction algorithm outlined in Algorithm \ref{alg:edmd} to forecast the follower's traverse distances for the upcoming timestep.
+In contrast, Fig. \ref{traj_result} (b) and (d) employ the traverse distances from the preceding timestep.

-Overall, the algorithm used by the follower robot was successful in tracking the leader robot on both tracks.
-Although in track two, without using the DMD prediction algorithm, the follower robot lost sight of the leader robot in the final time step, the visual algorithm demonstrated its capability in adjusting the relative position and angles, even when the prediction was less than ideal. (at timestep 14).
+Overall, the employed prediction algorithm demonstrated the follower robot's success in effectively tracking the leader robot on both tracks.
+Notably, in the case of track two, where the prediction algorithm was not utilized, the follower robot lost sight of the leader robot in the final time step.

-To examine the difference between follower robot's algorithm with DMD prediction and without DMD prediction, the correction distance in the visual algorithm stage is compared as shown in Fig. \ref{algo_compare}.
+To assess the disparity between the follower robot's performance with and without the prediction algorithm, a comparison of correction distances during the visual system fine-tuning stage is presented in Fig. \ref{algo_compare}.

-In total, the correction distance of follower robot's algorithm with DMD prediction is 147\% of algorithm without DMD prediction for track one, and 22\% for track two.
+For track one, the correction distance introduced by the fine-tuning process of the visual system exhibits a consistent pattern across most timesteps, regardless of whether the prediction algorithm is utilized.
+Nevertheless, at timestep 3, the prediction algorithm yields a noticeably larger estimation error when compared to its non-predictive counterpart.

+On the other hand, for track two, the integration of the prediction algorithm leads to reduced correction distances for nearly all timesteps, resulting in a significant 78\% overall reduction in correction distances.